Valeria Morales

 Valeria Morales Delgado (born 2 January 1998) is a Colombian model and beauty pageant titleholder who was crowned Miss Universe Colombia 2018 on 30 September 2018.
-She represented Colombia at the Miss Universe 2018 pageant in Bangkok, Thailand but failed to place in the Top 20.
+She represented Colombia at the Miss Universe 2018 pageant in Bangkok, Thailand, but did not place in the Top 20.

 Early life

-On January 2, 1998, Morales was born and grew up in Cali.
-She is a Social Communication student from Broward College, Florida, United States.
+On January 2, 1998, Morales was born and grew up in Cali, Colombia.
+She is a Social Communication student from Broward College in Florida, United States.
 She is the owner of Professional Models Fashion Academy.

 Pageantry

 Miss Universe Colombia 2018

 Morales was crowned as Miss Universe Colombia 2018 held on September 30, 2018, at the Club El Rodeo in Medellín, Colombia.
 She succeeded outgoing Miss Universe Colombia 2017 and Miss Universe 2017's 1st Runner-up Laura González.